inBeat/inbeat-website/content/top-influencers/tiktok/lifestyle/canada/montreal/_index.md

 ---
-title: Top 10 Lifestyle TikTok Influencers In Montreal In 2023
+title: Top 10 Lifestyle TikTok Influencers In Montreal In 2024
 description: >-
-  Find top lifestyle TikTok influencers in Montreal in 2023.
-Most popular hashtags: #fyp #montreal #toronto #mtl.
+  Find top lifestyle TikTok influencers in Montreal in 2024.
+Most popular hashtags: #fyp #montreal #lifestyle #toronto.
 platform: TikTok
 hits: 5
-text_top: Analyze the top-rated TikTok accounts on inBeat.
+text_top: Analyze the best TikTok influencers on inBeat.
-text_bottom: Our database aggregates 5 TikTok influencers like this in Montreal, Canada for you to pitch.
+text_bottom: Our platform has 5 TikTok influencers like this in Montreal, Canada for you to work with.
 profiles:
   - username: "youyouz.z"
     fullname: >-